TheCountt/AWS-Cloud-Solution/Documentation.md

   - Add Tags
     Repeat the above steps for Wordpress

-### Step 2.5: Configure ALB for Webservers
-The ALB for the webservers should not be internet facing.
-And we'll need two ALBs, one for Tooling and Wordpress
-- Create an internal ALB
-  - From the EC2 Console, click Load Balancers.
-  - On the block for Application Load Balancers, click create
-  - Enter the name for the load balancer
-  - Select the VPC you created, check the two AZs and add the private subnets you have.
-Click next.
-  - On the next page, select the webserver security group
-  - Configure routing, select the Tooling target group
-  - Register targets (unnecessary if you configured your target group correctly)
-  - Click Review and complete the process

-    Repeat the above steps for the Wordpress ALB

 ## Step 3: Setup EFS
 - Navigate to EFS from your Management Console
 - Click create file system from the right